hellgrenj/vault-lab/readme.md

 ## prerequisites
 docker-desktop with kubernetes enabled
-kubectl installed and configured to talk to local docker-desktop k8s
+kubectl installed and configured to talk to local docker-desktop cluster
 skaffold installed

 Setup Vault